-DNA topoisomerases are present in all living organisms and are essential to maintaining the helical structure of DNA.
-They are highly relevant for cancer because a number of anti-cancer drugs selectively target two of the human enzymes, DNA topoisomerases I and II.
-Those drugs convert topoisomerases into cellular poisons by trapping the enzymes as they cleave DNA.
-The book starts out with a detailed outline of the phyllogeny of the different topoisomerases, continues with recent studies on the crystal structures of the human topoisomerases, and their biochemistry.
-The following section reviews the chemical biology of the topoisomerase inhibitors used in cancer chemotherapy and the implication of topoisomerases in generating recombinations and DNA damage.
-The third section summarizes the current use of the various topoisomerase inhibitors in cancer chemotherapy.
-And finally, the last section includes several chapters describing the DNA repair pathways for topoisomerase-induced DNA damage.
-This book is intended for students and faculty but also for health care professionals who wish to have a self-contained and up-to-date information on topoisomerases.
-Chapters have been written by leaders and world reknowned experts in the topoisomerase field.
+DNA topoloomerases are present in all living organisms and are essential to maintaining the helical structure of DNA.
+They are highly relevant for cancer because a number of anti-cancer drugs solver through two in the human enzymes, DNA topoloomerases I and II.
+Those drugs convert topolsomerases into cellular poisons by trapping the enzyme as they cleave DNA.
+The book starts out with a detailed outline of the phylologeny of the different tropolsomerases, and their blochemistry.
+The following section reviews the chernical blochgy of the topolsomerase in blue used in cancer chemotherapy and the implication of topolsomerases in generating recombinations and DNA damage.
+The third section summarizes the current use of the various topolsomerase inhibitors in cancer chemotherapy.
+And finally, the last section includes several chapters describing the DNA repair pathways for topolsomerase. induced DNA damage.
+This book is intended for student-enzy.
+And finally, the last section inter professional who wish to have a self-contained and up-to-date information on topolsomerase.
+Chapters have been written by leaders and world reknowned experts in the topolsomerase.
+Find, Cancer Drug Discovery and Development